 Symptoms of Withdrawal:

-- not communicating with close friends?
+- Not communicating with close friends?

-- Is he/she Irritability or Restlessness?
+- Is they Irritability or Restlessness?

 - showing a depressed mood at home?